London is a City in the county of Greater London.

 There are great places to visit near London including some great cities, castles, museums, rivers and streams, shopping centres, towns, historic monuments and airports.

-The area around London's best cities can be found at London.
+The area around London's best rivers and streams can be found at River Thames at London.

 London History